joeydaly/cfdynamo/README.markdown

 To build a simple but effective CFC wrapper for the Java AWS SDK for DynamoDB.

 ## Setup ##
-Setup is faily simple, with the only realy consideration being the implementation for the Java AWS SDK on your Railo instance.
+Setup is faily simple, with the only realy consideration being the implementation for the Java AWS SDK on your Railo/ACF instance.

 I use Tomcat with Railo and have done the following:

+1. Download/expand the Zip archive from Github.
+2. Rename the downloaded folder to cfdynamo
-1. Download/expand the Zip archive and move the "aws" folder^, generated when you expand the archve, into your tomcat/lib folder.
+3. Move the "aws" folder^, inside the newly renamed cfdynamo folder, into your {tomcat root}/lib folder.
-2. Stop Tomcat/Railo
-3. Open tomcat root/conf/catalina.properties and find the line with "common.loader="
+4. Open {tomcat root}/conf/catalina.properties and find the line with "common.loader="
-4. Add the following to the end of the common.loader= line: ,${catalina.home}/lib/aws,${catalina.home}/lib/aws/*.jar
+5. Add the following to the end of the common.loader= line: ,${catalina.home}/lib/aws,${catalina.home}/lib/aws/*.jar
-5. Add the "com" folder and its content to your web application
+6. Add the "cfdynamo" folder and its content to your web application or web root (you can remove the examples and other files, not in the com folder, if you like)
-6. Perhaps, depending on your server setup, add a mapping to "cfdynamo" in your web administrator.
+7. Add a mapping to "cfdynamo" in your web administrator ... the sample app attemtps to create a /cfdynamo mapping for you, but, if you're going to use this in an application, it's probably best to just add the mapping the the administrator.
-7. Start Tomcat/Railo
+8. Retart Tomcat/Railo

+If you use Adobe ColdFusion 9, the general idea is the same but here is how I configured ACF9 (stand-alone server) to load my AWS JARs:

+1. Download/expand the Zip archive from Github.
+2. Rename the downloaded folder to cfdynamo
+3. Move the "aws" folder^, inside the newly renamed cfdynamo folder, into your {Adobe ColdFusion 9 Install Folder}/WEB-INF/lib folder.
+4. Open {Adobe ColdFusion 9 Install Folder}/runtime/bin/jvm.config and find the line with "java.class.path=" (there may be a better way to do this but this is how I got it working with the lest amount of headaches)
+5. Add the following to the end of the java.class.path= line: ,{application.home}/../wwwroot/WEB-INF/lib/aws
+6. Add the "cfdynamo" folder and its content to your web application (you can remove the examples and other files if you like)
+7. Add a mapping to "cfdynamo" in your web administrator ... the sample app attemtps to create a /cfdynamo mapping for you, but, if you're going to use this in an application, it's probably best to just add the mapping the the administrator.
+8. Retart ACF 9

 ### Sample App ###
 Other than the assets folder in this Git repository, which you need to address with the steps above, you can clone the files into a directory in your web root and just get going.
 Sort of ... you still have to create a table in the AWS console (going to add the createTable wrapper shortly).

 ^The "aws" folder contains a series of JARs.
-These JARs can be dropped directly into your tomcat/lib folder with no updates to the catalina.properties file.
-However, I prefer to keep my added JARs organized for easier updates, etc.
+These JARs can be dropped directly into your tomcat/lib or {Adobe ColdFusion 9 Install Folder}/wwwroot/WEB-INF/lib/ folder with no updates to the catalina.properties file.
+However, I prefer to keep my added JARs organized into their own folders for easier updates, etc.

 ### Details to Come ###
 More details to come on the project ... just getting the initial repo setup today.